wats3082/Project-Simple-Interest-Calc/README.md

-# Interest based on time and frequency
+# Frequncies / music / mantras and tips based on mood chosen by user